Research

 Research Focus

-My research examines how brands and CEOs communicate during societal crises—and how audiences respond emotionally, politically, and behaviorally.
-I explore corporate messaging in polarized environments using AI-powered methods, with the goal of understanding what drives engagement, support, or backlash.
+My research examines how different sources (i.e., CEOs, brands, citizens) communicate during societal crises—and how audiences respond emotionally, politically, and behaviorally.
+I apply AI-powered methodsto understand what drives engagement, support, or backlash.

 In today’s sociopolitical climate, corporate silence can be seen as complicity, while speaking up may trigger division.
-My work investigates how message source (e.g., CEO vs. brand), style (e.g., emotional tone, symbolism, emoji use), and context (e.g., political polarization, social crises) shape audience reactions on digital platforms.
+My work investigates how message source (e.g., CEO vs. brand vs. citizens), style (e.g., emotional tone, symbolism, emoji use), and context (e.g., political communication, social crises) shape audience reactions on digital platforms.

-My dissertation, Voices in Action: AI-Powered Insights from Corporate Messaging During Societal Crises, bridges marketing, political psychology, and computational social science.
-It includes three studies that apply advanced AI and NLP techniques to analyze more than 380,000 real-world social media interactions:
+My dissertation, Voices in Action: AI-Powered Insights from Corporate Messaging During Societal Crises, bridges political communication and computational social science.
+It includes three studies that apply advanced AI and NLP techniques to analyze more than 250,000 real-world social media interactions:

 Article 1 – Emojis & SDG Messaging